By: Sharon Aron Baron

 Aldi opened its much-anticipated location in Coral Springs.
-Located at 6198 W Sample Rd, this is a full Aldi grocery store which includes beer and wine sales.
+Located at 6198 W Sample Rd, this is an entire Aldi grocery store that includes beer and wine sales.

-Believe it or not, this German company is the ninth largest food retailer in the world with over 1,000 stores across the United States.
+Believe it or not, this German company is the ninth largest food retailer globally, with over 1,000 stores across the United States.
 They are a discount grocery chain that offers consumers the highest quality everyday items at the lowest possible prices.

 I first heard about Aldi on TV a few years ago and thought their no-frills concept of grocery shopping sounded fantastic.
-Aldi is now aggressively expanding throughout South Florida including locations in Lauderdale Lakes, Pembroke Pines and Deerfield Beach.
+Aldi is now aggressively expanding throughout South Florida, including Lauderdale Lakes, Pembroke Pines, and Deerfield Beach.

 I visited Aldi at the Lauderdale Lakes location with my family one Saturday afternoon.
-Upon entering, the first thing we noticed is that we had to deposit 25 cents to use a shopping cart.
-This is returned when the cart is brought back, saving money on employees having to gather baskets in the parking lot.
+Upon entering, we noticed that we had to deposit 25 cents to use a shopping cart.
+The quarter is returned when the cart is brought back, saving money on employees gathering baskets in the parking lot.

-Aldi is a no-frills supermarket that is almost entirely stocked with fictitious brand name products which often resemble their original, famous name, counterparts.
+Aldi is a no-frills supermarket almost entirely stocked with fictitious brand name products that often resemble their original, famous name counterparts.
 Strolling down the aisles is like visiting a supermarket from some alternate universe.
 We picked up boxes of items that were just like our favorite brands.

 These were much less expensive.
 The labels on the items look almost like the labels of our favorite Kellogg’s, Kraft, or Lays products, but they had entirely different names.

-Aldi keeps it’s prices down because they want to sell the most popular selling items – items that move quickly and do not take up valuable shelf space.
-There is no deli, bakery or butcher at Aldi which is another money-saving measure to keep the amount of foods that spoil to a minimum.
-There is a cooler section that sells dairy items and the price of one gallon of milk at Aldi sells for $1.99 versus $3.39 for the Publix store brand.
+Aldi keeps its prices down because they want to sell the most popular items – items that move quickly and do not take up valuable shelf space.
+There is no deli, bakery, or butcher at Aldi, which is another money-saving measure to keep the number of foods that spoil to a minimum.
+A cooler section sells dairy items, and the price of one gallon of milk at Aldi sells for $1.99 versus $3.39 for the Publix store brand.
 Aldi also carries frozen foods and has a large produce section.